tc39/notes/es7/2015-11/nov-17.md

 YK:

-DE: if we encourage, generators shouldn’t own the resource instead the resource is passed to the generator.
+DE: if we encourage, generators shouldn't own the resource instead the resource is passed to the generator.

 DH: having syntax for disposal is then misleading

-BE: I don’t think we can walk back from this
+BE: I don't think we can walk back from this

-BE: We didn’t add `.return()` without use cases.
-Don’t discount those.
+BE: We didn't add `.return()` without use cases.
+Don't discount those.
 One initial usecase for implicit `return` is yielding from the try.

-DH: Don’t want to relitigate the use of try-finally in the language.
-Disagree with the claim that it’s ok that finally wouldn’t work in generators.
+DH: Don't want to relitigate the use of try-finally in the language.
+Disagree with the claim that it's ok that finally wouldn't work in generators.

 MM: Allow redundant `.return()` calls, which are ignored.
 This way a user can manually iterate and wrap the iteration inside a try-finally that unconditionally calls `.return()` on the iterable from the finally.